Chicago Medical Malpractice Lawyer

 How much money can I recover for my injuries?

 There is no cap on medical malpractice damages in Illinois.
 Awards are typically determined based on the severity of injuries and losses, and the impact they have on a victim’s life.
-If you suffered a severe personal injury at the hands of a medical professional, or your loved one is the victim of wrongful death caused by medical negligence, your attorney can estimate the value of your claim during your free consultation.
+If you suffered a severe personal injury at the hands of a doctor, or your loved one is the victim of wrongful death caused by a negligent medical provider, your attorney can estimate the value of your claim during your free consultation.

 FAQs About Medical Malpractice in Chicago